jghamburg/my-gollum-site/better-code-blog/java-optional.md

 ## The other Option

-In contrast to Optional (Java8) the type Option like used in vavr library (java) and Scala is a Functor on algebraic data types.
+In contrast to Optional (Java8) the type Option like used in vavr library (java) and Scala is a monadic data type.
 And as such it has far reaching applicability.

 With Option it is not possible to throw a NullPointerException.

 Side-note: Javaslang's Option fixes several issues of Java's Optional type: